How to Get the Coaching or Consulting You Need to Run a Successful Interior Design Business

 If You’re Attracting the Wrong Clients:

 What do I mean by wrong clients?
-Well, those who may balk at your fees, those who are looking to get a bargain, those whose budget limitations mean they’ll have you running in circles and will never agree to anything.
+Well, those who may balk at your fees, those who are looking to get a bargain, those whose budget limitations mean they’ll have you running in circles yet will never agree to anything.

 If You’re Struggling to Understand the Health of Your Business or Run Accurate Financials: